Triumph and Agony

 Triumph and Agony is the fourth and final studio album by the German heavy metal band Warlock, released on 29 September 1987.

 The album was recorded in the US with producer Joey Balin and a different band line-up in comparison with the previous album True as Steel, which had made the name of Warlock known outside of Europe.
 Peter Szigeti and Frank Rittel were replaced in 1987 by the American musicians Tommy Bolan and Tommy Henriksen respectively.
-The album also features British drummer Cozy Powell on some tracks.
+The album also features British drummer Cozy Powell on one track.

 The song "All We Are" received some airplay on American metal radio stations and its video clip shot by director Mark Rezyka had good rotation on MTV's Headbangers Ball.
 Many songs of this album are still performed live by Doro's band.